-Where a student's project has already been approved by an external ethics committee, please submit all the paperwork relating to that approval (i.e. application form, supporting documents - final versions - and approval notification) to roffice@uclan.ac.uk to be reviewed by the Chair of the relevant e-Ethics committee as opposed to completing UCLan ethics application form.
+Where a student's project has already been approved by an external ethics committee, please submit all the paperwork relating to that approval (i.e. application form, supporting documents - final versions - and approval notification) to EthicsInfo@uclan.ac.uk to be reviewed by the Chair of the relevant Ethics Review Panel as opposed to completing UCLan ethics application form.
 E.g. if the project has received HRA approval (including NHS REC), then the paperwork to be submitted is the completed IRAS (Integrated Research Application System) application form; final versions of all supporting documentation - such as information sheet, consent forms, questionnaires, etc. - and all outcome letters, including the final favourable opinion letter.
 N.B.
-Where only HRA approval is to be granted (e.g. the project is exempt from NHS REC review), then a full review will be required by the relevant UCLan e-Ethics Committee and this should be done before submission to HRA.
-Other examples of external ethical approvals are BioBanks (such as BTNW), NOMS - National Offender Management Service (for projects involving prisons), County Councils and other universities.

-External ethical approval must be obtained before submitting to UCLan e-Ethics.
+Where only HRA approval is to be granted (e.g. the project is exempt from NHS REC review), then a full review will be required by the relevant UCLan Ethics Review Panel and this can be in parallel with the submission to HRA.
+Other examples of external ethical approvals are BioBanks (such as BTNW), NOMS - National Offender Management Service (for projects involving prisons) - now called Her Majesty's Prison and Probation Service (HMPPS), County Councils and other universities.
+External ethical approval must be obtained before submitting to UCLan Ethics.